 Homeland Security admits that identity fraud is something we need to protect against:

 Law enforcement must be able to rely on government-issued identification documents and know that the bearer of such a document is who he or she claims to be.²

-Every month ICE adds to its list of identity theft enforcement successes and document mill seizures (see: Voter ID Fraud Denied by Democrats as Identity Mills Thrive), including a recent announcement of a California prosecution after close to $2 million in phony IDs, including driver’s licenses, were sold through websites.³
+Every month ICE adds to its list of identity theft enforcement successes and document mill seizures, including a recent announcement of a California prosecution after close to $2 million in phony IDs, including driver’s licenses, were sold through websites.³

 So when is identity theft not a problem?
 When asking too many questions conflicts with Democratic immigration policy that insists on amnesty at all costs.

 Lawmakers bemoan show me your papers laws.

 Democratic lawmakers cried foul when states wise enough to see where federal immigration policy was headed tried to pass “show me your papers” laws requiring proof of citizenship or immigration status.
 It wasn’t enough that the Supreme Court struck down state enforcement measures like Arizona’s SB 1070.
 Democrats in Congress were incensed that law enforcement would even consider asking about immigration status, whether or not there were any teeth behind citizenship inquiries.